Tillsten/skultrafast/README.rst

 Software prerequisites
 =======================
-Python 3 only.
-Requires numpy, scipy, lmfit, matplotlib, sklearn, statsmodels.

-For a maximum of speed when fitting exponenitals `pyopencl` should be installed.
+Works with Python versions after 3.5 only.
+Requires the following packages, which are automatically installed when using pip:

+* numpy
+* scipy
+* lmfit
+* matplotlib
+* sklearn
+* statsmodels.

 License
 =======